poptip/twice/README.md

 All streams have a `connected` key indicating if the stream is currently connected.
 Constructors last argument can be an object of parameters.

 ### Stream
-Stweam creates several types of streams.
+Twice creates several types of streams.
 They all have the following properties, methods, and events.

 ### Stream#connected
 Wether or not the stream is connected.